mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 ## MySQL Authentication Related Limitations (MySQLAuth)

-* MariaDB MaxScale can not manage authentication that uses wildcard matching in hostnames in the mysql.user table of the backend database.
-The only wildcards that can be used are in IP address entries.
+* MariaDB MaxScale supports authentication that uses wildcard matching in hostnames in the mysql.user-table of the backend database.
+For IP-address entries either '%' or '_'-wildcards are accepted, they should not be mixed in the same entry.
+For text addresses both wildcards can be mixed.

+* When wildcards are used with text-form hostnames, MariaDB MaxScale uses the `getnameinfo()`-function (from glibc) to perform the reverse DNS lookup.
+  This is a slow operation, which will stall the calling thread for an unspecified time.
+The lookup is only performed if the mysql.user-table contains a text hostname with wilcards for the client.
+Also, do note that the IP and hostname seen by the backend will be those of the machine running MariaDB MaxScale, while the username and password will be those of the original client.

 * MySQL old style passwords are not supported.
 MySQL versions 4.1 and newer use a new authentication protocol which does not support pre-4.1 style passwords.